 The Secret Codes That Airlines Don’t Want You to Know

-Next: It may be juice, but that doesn’t mean you should drink it.
+Next: This tasty phrase doesn’t mean you should drink it.

 Nope, it’s not Gatorade.
 Blue juice refers to the toilet water on the plane.